 - 1.a.
-Maintain and support agriculture, limited manufacturing, tourism, and related support services as strong components of the local economy. - 1.b.
+Maintain and support agriculture, professional services, manufacturing, tourism, and related support services as strong components of the local economy in appropriate locations. - 1.b.
 Accommodate home-based businesses that do not significantly increase noise, traffic, odors, lighting, or would otherwise negatively impact the surrounding area. - 1.c.
-Encourage efforts that distinguish and promote features unique to the town in order to compete with neighboring communities.

-- 1.d.
-Promote the economic development of the region as a whole by supporting the efforts of the Waupaca County Economic Development Corporation. - 1.e.
+Encourage efforts that distinguish and promote features unique to the town in order to compete with neighboring communities. - 1.d.
+Promote the economic development of the region as a whole by supporting the efforts of the Waupaca County Economic Development Corporation, where appropriate. - 1.e.
 Support business retention, expansion, and recruitment efforts that are consistent with the town's comprehensive plan. - 1.f.
-Support local employment of area citizens, especially efforts that create opportunities for local youth.
+Support local employment of area citizens, especially efforts that create